arron-speake-bluefruit/bootloader-and-updater/readme.md

 To build the program run `./build.sh`.
 The scripts accepts the flags:
 - `--release` to enable release optimizations (`-Os -DNDEBUG`), without this a debug build is made.
-- `--standalone` to make the application binary suitable for debug without a bootloader.

 In VSCode, you should be able to use the CMake Tools extension to configure CMake by running the `CMake: Configure` command.
 To build, do `F7` or run `CMake: Build`.
-This should produce a debug standalone build suitable for debugging inside VSCode.
+This should produce a debug build.

 This produces library and executable artifacts in the build directory.
 You should be able to use either build method interchangeably.